Europe, WHO Sound Alarm Over Resurgent Virus Crisis - UrduPoint

 Europe, WHO Sound Alarm Over Resurgent Virus Crisis

-Stockholm, (UrduPoint / Pakistan Point News - 23rd Oct, 2020 ) :The EU's disease control agency on Friday joined frantic health workers across Europe in sounding the alarm about the surge in coronavirus infections as the World Health Organization warned of an 'exponential' rise in cases.
+Stockholm, (UrduPoint / Pakistan Point News - 24th Oct, 2020 ) :The EU's disease control agency on Friday joined frantic health workers across Europe in sounding the alarm about the surge in coronavirus infections as the World Health Organization warned of an "exponential" rise in cases.

-Several countries in Europe are reporting infection rates higher than during the first wave of the pandemic in March and April, with Spain saying it has now more than three million cases.
+Several countries in Europe are reporting infection rates higher than during the first wave of the pandemic in March and April.

+Spain's "real number" of infections is more than three million, Prime Minister Pedro Sanchez said Friday, just two days after the country officially became the first European Union country to pass a million cases.

+France announced on Friday that it had topped a million registered cases.

 "The continuing increases in Covid-19 infections... pose a major threat to public health, with most countries having a highly concerning epidemiological situation," said Andrea Ammon, director of the European Centre for Disease Prevention and Control (ECDC).